|Khary Randolph's covers for Noble #1 (variant), Noble #5, and Noble #6|

 Randolph's images are often action-oriented.
 That is, the feature character is in motion--lunging forward, running, or striking a pose after an explosion.
 On the variant cover for Noble #1, the protagonist David Powell is shown using his energy blast to throw off a group of soldiers.
 The cover for Noble #5 shows him leaping toward us.

-The coloring for the images are down by Emilio Lopez.
+The coloring for the images are done by Emilio Lopez.
 The image that Randolph and Lopez produced for the cover of Superb #1 is one of my favorite of all the books I own.
 It's really something.

 |Khary Randolph's variant covers for Accell #1, Superb #1, Incidentals #1, and Astonisher #1|